 - Grate Your Own Cheese.
 This is so important!
 Freshly grated Parmesan melts smoothly into the cream sauce, while the store-bought grated Parm (“shaky cheese,” as the kids call it) never fully melts, giving your sauce a weird texture.

 Sun Dried Tomato Pasta

 - 8 ounces whole wheat pasta any shape you like (recommended: bowtie or linguini)

 - 1 1/2 pounds boneless skinless chicken breasts cut into bite-sized pieces

-- 1 jar julien-cut sun dried tomatoes in olive oil (7 ounces) drained
+- 1 jar julienne-cut sun dried tomatoes packed in olive oil (7 ounces) drained

 - 3 cloves garlic minced